 This difference in price might play a major role in provinces where you have to continue to pay a monthly premium for provincial health care.
 When you factor in the province premium as well as the cost of the traditional travel insurance, the affordability of Expat Insurance might surprise you.

-If you plan on letting your provincial coverage expire or get cancelled, take note of how long it takes to get back in the system when you return.
+If you plan on letting your Canadian provincial coverage expire or get cancelled, take note of how long it takes to get back in the system when you return.
 Some provinces will re-enlist you the moment you get back while others could take up to 3 months to be allowed back in the system.
 If that’s the case, you might not be covered at all during that time even if you are back in your home province.
 In that case you might need to extend your expat insurance for another 3 months.
 If in doubt, contact your health provider for any questions before you go.

 Links to each province’s information on extended absences and provincial health care regulations: